Let's sew our favorite t-shirts with the overlock machine!

 3. The square neckline pattern

-It's the one I prefer and I have my favorite the Wanted pattern by Vanessa Pouzet!
-It's actually the pattern I chose to wear during my TV appearance 😊 because I feel super good in it.
+It’s my favorite, and I have my favorite the Wanted pattern by Vanessa Pouzet!
+It’s actually the pattern I chose to wear when I appeared on TV 😊 because I feel great in it.

-I was charmed by this pattern which is a pretty t-shirt with a square neckline that gives it a sexy side without vulgarity.
-Several sleeve lengths are offered: short, retro, 3/4, and long sleeves.
-I almost always choose the retro sleeve pattern that stops just above the elbow.
-I find it perfectly matches a skirt or pants.
+I was charmed by this pattern, which is a pretty t-shirt with a square neckline that gives it a sexy yet tasteful look.
+Several sleeve lengths are offered: short, retro, 3/4, and long.
+I almost always choose the retro sleeve version that stops just above the elbow.
+I find it pairs perfectly with a skirt or pants.

-My only regret is that it only exists in PDF, so I cannot offer it in printed format in the shop.
+My only regret is that it only exists as a PDF, so I can’t offer it in printed format in the shop.

-This neckline is more difficult to make and I advise you to have at least an intermediate level to try it 😊.
+This neckline is more difficult to make, and I recommend having at least an intermediate level to try it 😊.

 4. The gathered neckline pattern, boat neck, cowl neck, puff sleeves, crossed neckline...

-There are many other variations (and that's what is really nice about sewing t-shirts) so I share with you the patterns I like:
+There are many other variations (and that's what’s really fun about sewing t-shirts), so here are some patterns I like:

 - puff sleeves and low back pattern: the Marion pattern from Atelier des premières

-- cowl neck pattern: the Emno pattern by Coralie Bijasson
+- cowl neck pattern: the Emno pattern from Coralie Bijasson

-- crossed neckline / wrap pattern: the Alix pattern by Coralie Bijasson
+- crossed neckline / wrap style pattern: the Alix pattern from Coralie Bijasson

-- gathered neckline pattern: the Rachel pattern by Joli Lab
+- gathered neckline pattern: the Rachel pattern from Joli Lab

 - ...